 Licensee-identified and self-revealing findings that do not meet the screening criteria in Appendix B, Section 1-4, will not be considered in the CIP assessment process.
 These findings will be documented in accordance with Section 0613-09.
 Proceed to Section 05.06.b to determine the appropriate enforcement action for the finding.

-NRC-identified findings and findings that meet the screening criteria specified in Appendix B, Section 1-4, are subject to enforcement action and are considered in the assessment .
+NRC-identified findings and findings that meet the screening criteria specified in Appendix B, Section 1-4, are subject to enforcement action and are considered in the cROP assessment program.
 These findings will be documented in accordance with Section 0613-08.
-Proceed to Section 05.05 to analyze for construction component aspects.
+Proceed to Section 05.05 to analyze for construction cross-cutting component aspects.

-05.05 Analyze for Construction Component (CSFC) Aspects.
-All NRC-identified, all self-revealing, and licensee-identified findings that meet the screening criteria specified in Appendix B, Section 1-4, shall be assessed for potential construction component aspects.
+05.05 Analyze for Construction Cross-cutting Component (CSFC) Aspects.
+All NRC-identified, all self-revealing, and licensee-identified findings that meet the screening criteria specified in Appendix B, Section 1-4, shall be assessed for potential construction cross-cutting component aspects.

-Assess the cause(s) of the finding to identify a potential construction component aspect using the guidance and questions in Appendix B, Section 1-5.
-The construction component aspect of a finding is not considered a separate finding but rather a performance characteristic that is the most significant contributor to the finding, if applicable.
-The intent of identifying the construction component aspect of a finding is so that insight can be used in the assessment process.
-It should be noted that not all findings have a construction component aspect associated with them.
+Assess the cause(s) of the finding to identify a potential construction cross-cutting component aspect using the guidance and questions in Appendix B, Section 1-5.
+The construction cross-cutting component aspect of a finding is not considered a separate finding but rather a performance characteristic that is the most significant contributor to the finding, if applicable.
+The intent of identifying the construction cross-cutting component aspect of a finding is so that insight can be used in the assessment process.
+It should be noted that not all findings have a construction cross-cutting component aspect associated with them.

-Once the issue is screened for construction component aspects, proceed to Section 05.06 to screen for the type of finding and the appropriate enforcement action.
+Once the issue is screened for construction cross-cutting component aspects, proceed to Section 05.06 to screen for the type of finding and the appropriate enforcement action.

 05.06 Screening for Type of Finding and Applicable Enforcement Action.
 All NRC-identified findings and self-revealing and licensee-identified findings that meet the screening criteria specified in Appendix B, Section 1-4, must be analyzed using the screening criteria listed in Appendix B, Section 1-6, to determine the type of finding (i.e., Construction Finding, ITAAC-Related Construction Finding, or ITAAC Finding).

 All findings must be analyzed using the screening criteria listed in Appendix B, Section 1-7, to determine the appropriate enforcement action.
 If the finding is Severity Level IV, then the issue must be evaluated to determine if it should be cited or non-cited in accordance with the NRC Enforcement Policy.
-In order to designate a finding as a non-cited violation (NCV), the of the licensee’s corrective action program (CAP) must have been verified through NRC inspection in accordance with IP 35007 “QA Program Implementation During Construction,” Appendix 16.
+In order to designate a finding as a non-cited violation (NCV), the adequacy of the licensee’s corrective action program (CAP) must have been verified through NRC inspection in accordance with IP 35007 “QA Program Implementation During Construction,” Appendix 16.
 Document NRC-identified findings in accordance with Section 0613-08.
 Document licensee-identified and self-revealing findings that do not meet the screening criteria specified in Appendix B, Section 1-4, in accordance with Section 0613-09.

 If the finding is potentially greater than Severity Level IV, then the finding is an apparent violation (AV).
 The appropriate enforcement action will be determined in accordance with the NRC Enforcement Policy.
 Document the finding in accordance with Section 0613-08.